Charles Steele, expert in a wide range of scientific areas, has died

 Steele’s personal interests were also wide-ranging.
 He was invited to try out for the varsity basketball team at Texas A&M, though he declined to focus on his studies, and was known to love a Stanford football game.
 He was an avid birder, as well.
 He also loved opera and played French horn with the Peninsula Symphony for decades.

 Charles Richard Steele was born August 15, 1933, in Royal, Iowa, to Edwin and Ruth Steele, but grew up in Fort Worth, Texas.
 He earned his Bachelor of Science degree in mechanical engineering from Texas A&M University in 1956 and his PhD from Stanford in 1960.

-He is survived by wife Kelly Zhang Steele and stepchildren Jackson Wen of Menlo Park, and Alexandra Lu of Berkeley.
+He is survived by wife Kelly Zhang Steele and stepchildren Jackson of San Mateo, and Alexandra of Berkeley.
 He survived his first wife, Gail Steele, who died in 1970, and second wife, Marie-Louise Steele, who died in 2009.
 Steele is also survived by his son Eric Steele and wife Turian (Theresa) Steele and their children Wanittha (Oum) Thapanakul, Kritsada (Ed) Thapanakul and Piyada (Ann) Thapanakul of Seattle; son Brett Steele and wife Tamera Dorland of Alexandria, Virginia, and their children Ian Williams of Washington, D.C., and Elizabeth Williams of Canberra, Australia; son Jay Steele and wife Ilze Duarte of Milpitas, and daughters Julia Steele of Santa Cruz, and Jessica Steele of Milpitas; and son Ryan Steele and wife Andrea Steele and children Carmen, Gaby and Alex Steele of San Francisco.